dave-atx/omada-podman-quadlet/README.md

 # Podman Recipe for TP-Link Omada Software Controller
 rootless podman [quadlet][1] recipe for the Omada Software Controller.
+Uses pure `systemd` to orchestrate the containers.

 Intended to be hosted on a free tier class cloud server for home-sized networks.
 Utilizes mbentley's